 About two years ago I stumbled upon an artist page on instagram by the name of Stevemillersart.
-Both of us liked each others work and just started keeping in contact.
-Me and Steve never met in person but our love for comics, anime and just art in general was the base foundation of our friendship.
-Since then we talk more then just comics and
+Both of us liked each other’s work and just started keeping in contact.
+Me and Steve never met in person but our love for comics, anime and just art, in general, was the base foundation of our friendship.
+Since then we talk more than just comics and

 even worked on a project together.
-I can go on and on about how our story is an great example of networking and building relationships.
+I can go on and on about how our story is a great example of networking and building relationships.
 But then we won’t get to the interview.
-So lets get to the first question and talk to this awesome artist to keep your eyes on.
+So let’s get to the first question and talk to this awesome artist to keep your eyes on.